furkanbulus123/Human-In-Loop/README.md

 | Scaffolding a Project | ~8000 Output Tokens | ~500 Output Tokens |

 ## Contributing
 Contributions are welcome.
-Feel free to open issues or submit pull requests to improve the strictness and efficiency of the HITL prompt.
+Feel free to open issues or submit pull requests to improve the strictness and efficiency of the HIL prompt.